(Also Called 'Diabetes, Gestational', 'Pregnancy Diabetes')

-Gestational diabetes is a condition characterized by high blood glucose (sugar) levels that are discovered during pregnancy.
+Gestational diabetes is a condition marked by high blood glucose (sugar) levels that are discovered during pregnancy.
 It is defined as carbohydrate intolerance.
-About 3 percent to 5 percent of all pregnant women in the U.S. are diagnosed with gestational diabetes.
+About two to 10 percent of all pregnant women in the U.S. are diagnosed with gestational diabetes.

 What causes gestational diabetes?

-Gestational diabetes is the result of some hormonal changes that occur in all women during pregnancy.
-Increased levels of certain hormones made in the placenta (the organ that connects the baby by the umbilical cord to the uterus and transfers nutrients from the mother to the baby) interfere with the ability of insulin to manage glucose.
+Gestational diabetes is caused by some hormonal changes that occur in all women during pregnancy.
+The placenta is the organ that connects the baby (by the umbilical cord) to the uterus and transfers nutrients from the mother to the baby.
+Increased levels of certain hormones made in the placenta can prevent insulin—a hormone that controls blood sugar—from managing glucose properly.
 This condition is called "insulin resistance."
 As the placenta grows larger during pregnancy, it produces more hormones and increases this insulin resistance.

-Usually the mother’s pancreas is able to produce more insulin (about three times the normal amount) to overcome the insulin resistance.
-If, however, the pancreas cannot produce enough insulin to overcome the effect of the increased hormones during pregnancy, sugar levels will rise, resulting in gestational diabetes.
+Usually, the mother’s pancreas is able to produce more insulin (about three times the normal amount) to overcome the insulin resistance.
+If it cannot, sugar levels will rise, resulting in gestational diabetes.

 Am I at risk for gestational diabetes?